Social Network Analysis

 Who Should Take This Course

-The course is open to University of Eastern Finland students and visiting students.
+The course is open to University of Eastern Finland students and exchange students.
 It is suitable for anyone interested in understanding relational structures in data — whether in education, social sciences, health, or technology.
 Basic familiarity with R is helpful but not strictly required.